History of Christianity in the United States: Evangelicalism

-In the U.S. and elsewhere in the world, there has been a marked rise in the evangelical wing of Protestant denominations, especially those that are more exclusively evangelical, and a corresponding decline in the mainstream liberal churches.
+In the U.S. and elsewhere in the world, there has been a marked rise in the evangelical wing of Protestant denominations, especially those that were more exclusively evangelical, and a corresponding decline in the mainstream liberal churches.

 The 1950s saw a boom in the Evangelical church in America.
 The post–World War II prosperity experienced in the U.S. also had its effects on the church.
 Church buildings were erected in large numbers, and the Evangelical church's activities grew along with this expansive physical growth.
 In the southern U.S., the Evangelicals, represented by leaders such as Billy Graham, experienced a notable surge displacing the caricature of the pulpit-pounding country preachers of fundamentalism.
-The stereotypes have gradually shifted.
+The stereotypes gradually shifted.

-Evangelicals are as diverse as the names that appear: Billy Graham, Chuck Colson, George Dooms, J. Vernon McGee, or Jimmy Carter—or even Evangelical institutions such as Gordon-Conwell Theological Seminary (Boston) or Trinity Evangelical Divinity School (Chicago).
-Although there exists a diversity in the Evangelical community worldwide, the ties that bind all Evangelicals are still apparent: a "high view" of Scripture, belief in the deity of Christ, the Trinity, salvation by grace through faith, and the bodily resurrection of Christ, to mention a few.
+Evangelicals are as diverse as the names that appear: Billy Graham, Chuck Colson, J. Vernon McGee, or Jimmy Carter—or even Evangelical institutions such as Gordon-Conwell Theological Seminary (Boston) or Trinity Evangelical Divinity School (Chicago).
+Although there exists a diversity in the Evangelical community worldwide, the ties that bind all Evangelicals include: a "high view" of Scripture, belief in the deity of Christ, the Trinity, salvation by grace through faith, and the bodily resurrection of Christ, and others.